An English class at Assumption

 Address profound and enduring questions about what it means to be human through literary analysis as an English major.
 Master skills that apply to a wide range of careers.

 At Assumption, you will be encouraged to find your voice and make it heard.
-Our dedicated faculty members enjoy working with students to discover what they are passionate about and to help them map a course for the future.
-Our courses in writing and literature will push you to develop as a confident and persuasive writer and as a critical thinker able to read between the lines, detecting unstated assumptions, tracing the logic and implications of an argument.
-Our New York Media Experience, international internships, and opportunities in Worcester and on-campus provide an array of options for gaining valuable real-world experience.
+Our dedicated faculty members in the English Department enjoy working with students to discover what they are passionate about and to help them map a course for the future.
+Our courses in writing and literature will push you to develop as a confident and persuasive writer and as a critical thinker able to read between the lines, detect unstated assumptions, and trace the logic and implications of an argument.
+Our internship and experiential learning opportunities in Worcester and beyond, both on-campus and off-campus, provide an array of options for gaining valuable real-world experience.

 The English Department provides extra-curricular opportunities for students across the University, from TV and radio production to acting and performance, to writing and editing.
-And Alpha Zeta Beta, Assumption’s chapter of Sigma Tau Delta, the International English Honor Society (for majors and minors), invites and inducts new students each year.
+Students can become active in the school’s newspaper, Le Provocateur, or explore their media interests with Assumption University Television (AUTV).
+Both of these initiatives are student-run with aid from expert advisors in the department.
+Alpha Zeta Beta, Assumption’s chapter of Sigma Tau Delta, the International English Honor Society (for majors and minors), invites and inducts new students each year.

 Communication and Media